Harshita-malhotra/Retail-Sales-Intelligence-dashboard/README.md

 ## Conclusion
 This project demonstrates my ability to clean data, perform exploratory data analysis, and derive actionable business insights using Python for data analytics.
+This project was created as part of my data analytics learning journey.